As one of PUMP’s Advocacy + Public Policy Agenda key themes, we support a Diverse + Connected Region.

 - Steel City World Cup – PUMP, in collaboration with Pittsburgh Soccer in the Community, Pittsburgh Riverhounds, and Welcoming Pittsburgh, created and hosts the Steel City World Cup which brings together the region’s global community for soccer and celebration.

-- Coro Pittsburgh MLK Leadership Awards – PUMP sponsored the 11th Annual Coro Pittsburgh MLK Leadership Awards celebrating those in our community who have made significant accomplishments towards the common good by modeling Dr. King’s inclusive approach to leadership.
+- Coro Pittsburgh MLK Leadership Awards – PUMP serves as a sponsor for the annual Coro Pittsburgh MLK Leadership Awards celebrating those in our community who make significant accomplishments towards the common good by modeling Dr. King’s inclusive approach to leadership.

 - All for All Summit – PUMP serves as a sponsor for the All for All Summit which convenes professionals to discuss immigrant integration in their work.